LaxxNacken/LaxxNacken/README.md

-I don't know how to code, but most of the it just works
+I don't know how to code, but most of the time it just works